Are We Making the Right Choices in Foods to Fight Fatigue?

 Burgers, pasta, French fries, boxed meals, ready-to-eat snacks, and other such items may seem like enticing options when low on energy, but they are bad for health and provide no nutrition to the body.
 Instead, they cause sharp spikes and dips in sugar levels leading you to feel a burst of energy and then feeling thoroughly washed out.
 Choose unprocessed food options like whole grains, brown bread sandwiches or a glass of milk, which are better food options that prevent fatigue.

 3. Hydrate with Non-Caffeinated Drinks

-A cup or two of coffee daily are alright, but when coffee becomes the go-to drink to get by every hour, then it is harmful to the health.
+A cup or two of coffee daily is alright, but when coffee becomes the go-to drink to get by every hour, then it is harmful to the health.
 You could instead choose fresh fruit juices, milkshakes, green tea or smoothies to help tide over low energy levels.
 They make for nutritious options for foods that prevent fatigue.